 Onsite Audit/Red Team:

 This type of audit will mix all of the above aspects of other audit types but with a special mix of onsite work too.
 Onsite work can be as simplistic as a fake pizza delivery guy or the UPS man that is dropping off a box and leaves a few carefully placed CD’s or USB keys.
 Or it may be a sales guy who is having a meeting with the boss and needs a print out of his ruined resume or sales proposal.
 Or it can be an after hours red team break in where we infiltrate the perimeter and steal company secrets.

 An audit that includes onsite work will truly show the security holes clearly.
 The reason onsite work is becoming more accepted in social engineering audits is the way it shows the ability for a real hacker to gain access.
-Companies generally will spend hundreds of thousands on firewalls, IDS, anti virus systems and the like, but then protect those investments with a $20 lock.
+Companies generally will spend hundreds of thousands of dollars on firewalls, IDS, anti virus systems and the like, but then protect those investments with a $20 lock.

 Policies on how media is handled, cameras, visitors and other such matters are all tested and exploited to see where an attacker could potentially gain access.
-While some may argue that actual red team testing is not realistic we argue that point by asking how much your intellectual property is worth?
+While some may argue that actual red team testing is not realistic we argue that point by asking, how much is your intellectual property worth?

-With that in mind auditing is essential for many companies especially if they want to ensure their clients they are doing all they can to be secure.
+With that in mind auditing is essential for many companies especially if they want to ensure their clients that they are doing all they can to be secure.

 This is a very short overview of a very serious topic.
 The question that might come up is how to use this information?

 Audits and penetration tests are becoming more common parts of everyday business life.
 Sit down and decide what it would cost to be down for 1 day, 1 week, 1 month?
-Is it worth the time, effort and money to not only audit your company and people, but then to make the changes needed really be secure.
+Is it worth the time, effort and money to not only audit your company and people, but then to make the changes needed really be secure?